accuknox/help/docs/integrations/rh-playbook.md

 ![Redhat Marketplace](images/redhat-marketplace/image13.png)

 **Step 4**: From the below two options, click on the preferred one to see operator installation instructions.
-Replace Accuknox and Kubearmor operator names wherever needed.
+Replace AccuKnox and Kubearmor operator names wherever needed.

 ![Redhat Marketplace](images/redhat-marketplace/image14.png)